binghuan/HackerNewsJobsAndroid/README.md

 1. **Search Jobs**: Type job keywords into the search bar, press the search icon or hit enter to see matching jobs.
 2. **Fetch Data**: Click the refresh button to fetch the latest jobs from Hacker News and store them locally.
 3. **View Job Webpages**: Click on the job URL to open the corresponding webpage in the browser.

-### Explanation

-- **Features**: Lists the core features of the application.
-- **Tech Stack**: Details the main technologies and libraries used.
-- **Installation and Usage**: Provides steps for cloning, configuring, and running the project.
-- **Main Files and Code Structure**: Describes the key files and their roles in the project.
-- **Usage**: Guides users on how to perform key actions in the app, like searching and fetching data.
-- **License**: Specifies the project's licensing terms.

-Make sure to replace any placeholder links or project details with actual ones specific to your project.

 ## Illustration
 ![](./README/illustration.png)